jiashunwang/Neural-Pose-Transfer/README.md

 Our code has been tested with Python 3.6, Pytorch1.1.0, CUDA 9.0 on Ubuntu 16.04.

 ## Training
+We provide both original and max-pooling methods.
+The original method has slightly better quantitative results.
+The max-pooling method is more convenient when dealing with identity and pose meshes with different number of vertices and this method produces smoother results.
 ```
 python train.py
 ```